- President – 2005–2007 (Illinois)

 - The 110th annual convention was held in Phoenix, Arizona (2006) and the 111th convention was held in St. Louis, Missouri, (2007).

 - PTA families from across the country, as well as visits from the National PTA president made a difference in the lives of children and families affected by hurricanes Katrina and Rita in our Southern states.
-One principle from Texas remarked, “Katrina showed us how to give, Rita showed us how to receive.
+One principal from Texas remarked, “Katrina showed us how to give, Rita showed us how to receive.

 - “Take Your Family to School Week” began in 2006 to encourage parents to go to their schools and become involved.